List of Kamen Rider Zi-O characters: White Woz

 Not long after however, the Time Riders learn that White Woz only needed Geiz to defeat Ohma Zi-O to ensure his own existence, regardless if Geiz survives or not, and has been helping Swartz the entire time.
 After being tricked into transferring his Rider powers to Black Woz and Geiz and Sougo making peace with each other, White Woz begins to fade away due to his timeline being erased.
 Despite this, he realizes he should not have supported Swartz and combines his residual Rider energy with the Zi-O II and Geiz Revive Ride Watches to create the Zi-O Trinity Ride Watch.
 Accepting his fate, White Woz warns Black Woz of Swartz's goals before fully fading away.
 Weeks later, as part of the final phase of his endgame, Swartz summons an Another World version of White Woz to distract Black Woz.
 However, the former learns the full extent of Swartz's plans and attempts to tell the Time Riders, but vanishes due to Another World's destruction before he could do so.

 In the sequel special Kamen Rider Zi-O Next Time: Geiz, Majesty, a second Another World version of White Woz appears in the rewritten timeline to kill Geiz and steal Daiki Kaito's Rider powers to become Another Diend to manufacture disasters and pass himself as a savior.
 After Geiz Majesty defeats him, this White Woz's essence is absorbed into Black Woz while Kaito regains his powers.

 While he lacks Black Woz's abilities, the original White Woz possesses a tablet book-like device that allows him to manipulate the flow of time, shift certain events' outcomes in his favor, and negate the Time Jackers' chronokinetic powers by simply writing or speaking whatever he wants to happen into it.
-Due to his home timeline being an alternate version of 2068, White Woz also has his own Time Mazine, which allows him to travel to alternate timelines.
+Due to his home timeline being an alternate version of 2068, White Woz also possesses his own Time Mazine, which allows him to travel to alternate timelines.

 As Another Diend, White Woz has the ability to manipulate an army of Kasshine, summon past Heisei era monsters via card-like constructs, and is capable of performing his own version of Diend's Dimension Shoot finisher.